-Can you describe your role in the cath lab?
+Can you describe your role in the cardiovascular lab?

-What is the biggest challenge you see regarding your role in the lab?
+What is the biggest challenge you see regarding your role in the cardiovascular lab?

-What motivates you to continue working in the cath lab?
+What motivates you to continue working in the CV lab?

 Are you involved with the SICP or other cardiovascular societies?

-Are there websites or texts that you would recommend to other cath labs?
+Are there websites or texts that you would recommend to other CV labs?

-If you could send a message back to yourself at the beginning of your cardiovascular lab career, what advice would you give?
+If you could send a message back to yourself at the beginning of your CV lab career, what advice would you give?

 Has anyone in particular been helpful to you in your growth as a cardiovascular professional?

-Where is the invasive cardiology field headed in the future?
+Where do you think the invasive cardiology field is headed in the future?